LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    be performed using the database actions available within Lasso.

 -  **Record ID** --
-   Create a calculation field named "id" and assign it to the following
-   calculation: ``Status(CurrentRecordID)``.
-Always use the ``-keyField='id'``
-   within `inline` database actions.
+   Create a calculation field with the calculation ``Status(CurrentRecordID)`` and name it "id".
+Always use the ``-keyField='id'`` within `inline` database actions.
 This ensures that when moving to a database that relies on storing the key field value explicitly, a unique key field value is available.

 FileMaker Queries